MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 1. Update Teams app manifest

-   1. A `WebApplicationInfo` object needs to be added into your Teams app manifest to enable SSO in the Teams app.[HelpLink.](https://learn.microsoft.com/microsoftteams/platform/resources/schema/manifest-schema#webapplicationinfo)
+   1. A `WebApplicationInfo` object needs to be added into your Teams app manifest to enable SSO in the Teams app.

     For example: open your Teams app manifest template, and append the following object in the manifest: